Departments must request approval to schedule undergraduate course section in an online or hybrid format, the procedure is below.

-- a syllabus that reflects the online instructional mode and meets campus syllabus guidelines
+- a syllabus that reflects the online/hybrid instructional mode and meets campus syllabus guidelines

-- a link to the online CANVAS course if it has already been taught online; otherwise departments may provide documentation of the course design, digital materials, and student experience by providing a completed course map and rhythm document.
+- a link to the CANVAS course if that has been created; otherwise, documentation of the course design, digital materials, and student experience by providing a completed course map and rhythm document.

 Review of proposals